11 Oct 2016

 Today, RedBalloon is rapidly approaching a $100 million valuation and has made a huge impact on the way Australians give gifts.

-Naomi is absolutely proof that with passion and dedication, anyone can reach further and higher than their humble beginnings should allow.
+Naomi is the absolute proof that with passion and dedication, anyone can reach further and higher than their humble beginnings should allow.

 ‘I thought I knew what I wanted to do.
 I was wrong.
 It even took me 15 years to realise what I was doing had a name… entrepreneurship.’